JulienMalka/Linkal/README.md

 linkal --calendar-file <FILE>
 ```

 This command will start the Linkal Server on port ``8443``.
-It is recommanded that you host Linkal behind a reverse proxy with https enabled.
+It is recommanded that you host Linkal behind a reverse proxy with https enabled (like Nginx for example).

 ### Add a linkal calendar in a CalDav client